TalAter/annyang/docs/README.md

 ## getSpeechRecognizer()

 Returns the instance of the browser's SpeechRecognition object used by annyang.
-Useful in case you want direct access to the browser's Speech Recognition engine.
+Useful in case you want direct access to the browser's SpeechRecognition engine.

 ### Return:

-* SpeechRecognition The browser's Speech Recognizer currently used by annyang
+* SpeechRecognition The browser's SpeechRecognition currently used by annyang

 ## trigger(string|array)

 Simulate speech being recognized.
-This will trigger the same events and behavior as when the Speech Recognition detects speech.
+This will trigger the same events and behavior as when the SpeechRecognition detects speech.

-Can accept either a string containing a single sentence or an array containing multiple sentences to be checked in order until one of them matches a command (similar to the way Speech Recognition Alternatives are parsed)
+Can accept either a string containing a single sentence or an array containing multiple sentences to be checked in order until one of them matches a command (similar to the way SpeechRecognition Alternatives are parsed)

 #### Examples:
 ````javascript